BenGH28/st/README.md

 Edit config.mk to match your local setup (st is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install st (if necessary as root):
+Afterwards enter the following command to build and install st

 ```sh
 chmod +x install.sh && ./install.sh